titouanfreville/SupinfoResources/README.md

 ### Labs Correction

+When codes have to be generated, I used `Makefile` to allow you to go through the compilations process.
+Think to use it (in general, you can just run `make` in the folder where the code is, and `make test` if the rules exist).

 #### Part 1

 | TP Number | Tp Group | File to consult               | Lines     | Link                                                                        |